cosmiclust/MyMate/README.md

 **✨ What is MyMate?**
 “A voice-first AI assistant that lets users control their laptop screen, apps, and tasks — just like a teammate guiding you.”

-Understands any screen content — PDFs, websites, videos, apps, docs, etc.
+💻Understands any screen content — PDFs, websites, videos, apps, docs, etc.

-Uses vision, OCR, voice, and text to help in real time.
+🔍Uses vision, OCR, voice, and text to help in real time.

-Works locally.
+🌫️❌Works locally.
 No cloud.
 No spying.

 **🎯 Who is it for?**
 👩‍💻 Coders — ask questions, debug, or search without lifting your fingers.